leif-behrens/wiki-portfolio/tryhackme/challenges/itsybitsy.md

 ### 6. A file was accessed on the filesharing site.
 What is the name of the file accessed?

-I opened the mentioned URL of question 5 (*pastebin.com/yTg0Ah6a*) and there was a text file uploaded:
+I opened the URL mentioned in question 5 (pastebin.com/yTg0Ah6a), where a text file had been uploaded:

 ![6_1.png](/thm/challenges/itsybitsy/6_1.png)